 Fraternity incorporates the concepts of brotherhood, kinship, solidarity, and union.
-Said another way, fraternity is that which holds a tribe together.
-When there are disagreements within a tribe, fraternity is the emotional something that fosters resolution through compromise.
+Said another way, fraternity is that which holds a clan together.
+When there are disagreements within a clan, fraternity is the emotional something that fosters resolution through compromise.

 In that year, Ronald Reagan vetoed a law that would have required the application of the Fairness Doctrine.